Menu

 Day 1: Arrival in Tokyo

 Welcome to Japan!
-On arrival at any of Japan's international airports, you will be met by a Journey to the East guide and escorted to your hotel at Haneda International Airport.
-After a good night’s sleep, you will be ready to start the first full day of your 2024 Spiritual Walks of Northern Japan.
+On arrival at any of Tokyo's international airports, you will be met by a Journey to the East guide and escorted to your hotel at Haneda International Airport.
+After a good night’s sleep, you will be ready to start the first full day of your 2025 Spiritual Walks of Northern Japan.

 No group activity is planned today.